Hawaii Driver's License

 • Be between 16 and 18

-• Hold an instruction permit for at least 180 days, and there must be no active suspensions or revocations.
+• Hold an instruction permit for at least 180 days, with no active suspensions or revocations.

 1. Your parent or guardian must give written consent in front of the examiner or a notary public.
 This form makes them legally and financially responsible if you violate a law or get into an accident.
 They can also withdraw their consent at any time before you turn 18.